ashishkumar0803/Text-Classification/README.md

 (3) **Transformers**

-Use randomly initialized embeddings and transformer encoder layers.
+Used randomly initialized embeddings and transformer encoder layers.

 **Models**
   - Used a pre-trained model (BERT or RoBERTa), consisting of 12 layers.